jayshah5696/jayshah5696.github.io/_posts/2024-09-03-applied_rag.md

 This will enable you to generate data in the following format:
 - query
 - doc_source (e.g., URL, page number, etc.)
+this is one of the standard format mentioned in [ir-measures](https://ir-measur.es/en/latest/).

 **sample passage relevance evaluation prompt**